 Adaptations are changes made to your home to make it easier, if you are disabled or an older person, to live independently in your own home.
 There are two types of adaptations; minor and major.

-Minor adaptations are fixed alterations that cost less than £1,000.
-Examples include:
+Minor adaptations are fixed alterations that cost less than £1,000 and include:

 - grab rails